-- 1. Biodiversity conservation considers several problems wherein conservation interests compete with the socioeconomic expectations that govern modern societies.
+- Biodiversity conservation considers several problems in which conservation interests compete with the socioeconomic expectations governing modern societies.
 In this context, the scarce resources available for planning, acquisition and management of PAs need to be optimally distributed. - 2.
 Given that the current biodiversity crisis impacts a wide set of biological features and processes, spans large regions and is likely to subsist in time, the combinatorial nature of conservation decisions makes real-world conservation problems hardly solvable by intuition alone. - 3.
-Operations Research (with particular emphasis on optimization) offers powerful tools and methods for planners and policy-makers make the "best" decisions.
-Under the OR framework, decision problems need to be defined, analyzed and solved using a rational, systematic and scientific design, based on data, facts, information and logic, and not on mere guesswork or rules-of-thumb. - 4.
-The dynamic and complex nature of conservation systems and the increasing availability of ecological, socioeconomic and institutional data still challenge the way OR delivers good-quality solutions.
-More elaborated models able to deal with a large array of factors need to be developed and critically discussed and upgraded with stakeholder involvement. - 5.
-Fusing together the spatial, temporal and management dimensions of conservation plans; dealing with multiscaled agents and budgets within coordinated schemes; and promoting collaborative consortia with shared interests provide the modern ingredients to achieve a paramount societal goal: to preserve biodiversity under grand challenging scenarios.
+Operations Research (with particular emphasis in optimization) offers powerful tools and methods for planners and policy-makers to make the "best" decisions.
+Under the OR framework, decision problems need to be defined, analyzed and solved using a rational, systematic and scientific designs, based on data, facts, information and logic, and not on mere guesswork or rules-of-thumb. - 4.
+The dynamic and complex nature of socioecological systems and the increasing availability of ecological, socioeconomic and institutional data still challenge the way OR delivers good-quality solutions.
+More elaborated models, able to deal with a large array of factors, need to be developed and critically discussed and upgraded with stakeholder involvement. - 5.
+Fusing together the spatial, temporal and management dimensions of conservation planning; dealing with multi-scaled agents and budgets under coordinated schemes; and promoting collaborative consortia provide the modern ingredients to achieve a paramount societal goal: to preserve biodiversity under grand challenging environmental scenarios.